JPL-IMCE/gov.nasa.jpl.imce.oml/plugins/core/gov.nasa.jpl.imce.oml.viewpoint/README.md

 ## Eclipse/Sirus

-- Launching a runtime eclipse and editing the `/gov.nasa.jpl.imce.oml.viewpoint/description/OML.odesign` file

-Launch a runtime eclipse using the [OML WB launch configuration](/gov.nasa.jpl.imce.oml.tycho/launchers/OML WB.launch)
+- Launch a runtime eclipse using the [OML WB launch configuration](/gov.nasa.jpl.imce.oml.tycho/launchers/OML WB.launch)

-Editing the [OML.odesign](/gov.nasa.jpl.imce.oml.viewpoint/description/OML.odesign) is particularly useful for several reasons:
+- Editing the [OML.odesign](/gov.nasa.jpl.imce.oml.viewpoint/description/OML.odesign) is particularly useful for several reasons:
-	- Making adjustments to the OML viewpoint notation for the Sirius nodes, containers, or edges
+    - Make adjustments to the OML viewpoint notation for the Sirius nodes, containers, or edges
     - Add/Edit nodes, containers, edges and aql queries
     - Add new views (diagram, table, ect.)
     - When changing the  [query methods](gov.nasa.jpl.imce.oml.viewpoint) you must shutdown the runtime and restart it in order to see the changes.
 The query methods must be changed outside of the runtime or the changes will not be saved.

 The 'version' attribute in the 'description:Group' tag of the [OML.odesign](/gov.nasa.jpl.imce.oml.viewpoint/description/OML.odesign) must be 11.1.1.201610211630.
 When saving, this may be automatically updated to a higher version, resulting in an error like this: